|

 To know some more about the king, see the Web site of Marianne Luban in the bibliography.

-One of the monuments, of traces are preserved, is a peristyle courtyard with porticos, which he had erected before the 4th pylon of Ipet-Sut (Karnak).
+One of the few monuments of the king for which traces are preserved, is a peristyle courtyard with porticos, which he had erected before the 4th pylon of Ipet-Sut (Karnak).

 For years, the remains, in the form of blocks of limestone, lay scattered around in the area of the "Open-air Museum".